SOHAILMBS/mbs_public_urdf/README.md

-# mbs_public_urdf
+# MBS PUBLIC URDF

-A shared package for visualization online
+A shared package for visualization online of different open-source URDFS.
+All rights belong to the respective manufacturers.